zeljkobosnjak/TearsInRainVideo/README.md

 ## Tech Stack

-**Java 17**: The fresh brew, the latest features without the jitters of legacy issues.
+**Java 17**: The fresh brew, the latest features without the jitters of legacy issues

-**Spring Boot**: Like a Swiss Army knife, Spring Boot slices through boilerplate and configures everything but morning coffee.
+**Spring Boot**: Like a Swiss Army knife, Spring Boot slices through boilerplate and configures everything but morning coffee

-**Maven**: Our project's librarian, meticulously organizing our volumes of dependencies.
+**Maven**: Our project's librarian, meticulously organizing our volumes of dependencies

-**Lombok**: The magician in the codebase, pulling getters, setters, and builders out of a hat with simple annotations.
+**Lombok**: The magician in the codebase, pulling getters, setters, and builders out of a hat with simple annotations

-**H2 Database**: In-memory database that's fast, disappearing and reappearing, like a ninja.
+**H2 Database**: in-memory database that's fast, disappearing and reappearing, like a ninja

 ## Decisions

 - **Domain-Driven Design** - embraced to ensure our code mirrors the real-world model of our video store
-- **Entity separation**: - each entity (`Film`, `Customer`, `Rental`) was crafted to represent distinct real-world concepts
+- **Entity separation** - each entity (`Film`, `Customer`, `Rental`) was crafted to represent distinct real-world concepts
-- **Service layer abstraction**: - service interfaces (`FilmService`, `RentalService`, `CustomerService`), we've ensured that our business logic promotes scalability
+- **Service layer abstraction** - service interfaces (`FilmService`, `RentalService`, `CustomerService`), we've ensured that our business logic promotes scalability
-- **Repository Pattern**: - data access, it decouples the business logic from the data layer, making our data queries a breeze to test and evolve
+- **Repository Pattern** - data access, it decouples the business logic from the data layer, making our data queries a breeze to test and evolve
-- **Custom exceptions**: - handle specific domain errors
+- **Custom exceptions** - handle specific domain errors
-- **Lombok integration**: - keep our code DRY and clean
+- **Lombok integration** - keep our code DRY and clean
-- **In-memory database**: - for development ease, reflecting the transient nature of... :)
+- **In-memory database** - for development ease, reflecting the transient nature of... :)
+- **Validated through Postman** -  despite a demanding week with critical production deployment, in my current role, the basic functionality implemented has been tested to demonstrate the video rental system

 ## Notes